britg/sinatra-cross_origin/README.markdown

     set :allow_credentials, true
     set :max_age, "1728000"

-You can change configuration options on the fly with within routs with:
+You can change configuration options on the fly within routes with:

     get '/custom' do
       cross_origin :allow_origin => 'http://example.com',